daattali/beautiful-jekyll/_posts/2020-08-25-how-to-declutter-your-wardrobe-even-if-you-don-t-know-where-to-start.md

 ---
 layout: post
 title: How to Declutter Your Wardrobe Even If You Don't Know Where to Start
-description: ""
+description: Simple tips for decluttering your wardrobe.
-subtitle: ""
+subtitle: ''
 tags:
 - decluttering your wardrobe
 - wardrobe declutter
 - capsule wardrobe
 - capsule wardrobe guide
 - simple wardrobe
 comments: true
-description: Simple tips for decluttering your wardrobe.
 redirect_from:
 - 2020-08-25-how-to-declutter-your-wardrobe-even-if-you-don-t-know-where-to-start

 ---
 ![](/uploads/mywardrobe.jpg)

 Wardrobes.
 Clothing.
 Is your wardrobe busting at the seams and you want to simplify but have no clue where to start?
 Today on the blog, I'm going to go over how you can declutter your wardrobe even if you don't know where to start.
 I'll also be sharing tips from one of the top minimalist living folk, [Joshua Becker](www.becomingminimalist.com) and drawing from my own experience with going through a mega wardrobe declutter.